Last Updated on

-Substances in your dog’s intestines and stomach, including vitamins and minerals, will get attached to activated charcoal’s fine-sized particles.
+Substances in your dog’s intestines and stomach, including vitamins and minerals, will attach to activated charcoal’s fine-sized particles.

 Activated Charcoal Dosing

 5 grams of activated charcoal for each 10 pounds of your dog’ body weight.

-It’s Sometimes Ineffective
+It Is Sometimes Ineffective

 Examples include ethanol, lithium, cyanide, methanol, arsenic or alcohol.
 Different treatment is needed if a dog consumes those poisons.

-The quicker you employ it, the higher the chances it will successfully reduce deadly absorption.
+The quicker you employ it, the more likely it’ll successfully reduce deadly absorption.
 Sometimes an emergency vet visit is too late.

-Activated charcoal has to be given soon after exposure.
+What cannot be stressed enough is that activated charcoal has to be given soon after exposure.

 Emergencies Require Help

-$35 for expert advice and staffed 24-hours, Poison Pet Hotline: 1-800-213-6680
+- Expert advice and staffed 24-hours, Poison Pet Hotline: 1-800-213-6680

-$65 for the ASPCA’s National Animal Poison Control Center: 1-888-426-4435
+- The ASPCA’s National Animal Poison Control Center: 1-888-426-4435

 With sufficient knowledge, you can give a poisoned pet dog activated charcoal.